mcleinn/O_C-HS-Logarhythm-for-SSD1309-2.4-inch-display-Forked-from-Logarhythm1-O_C-HemisphereSuite/help_docs/applet_TB-3PO.md

 - The seed die icon will hop whenever a new seed is randomly picked
 - A single octave keyboard shows the current playing step's pitch, quantized to semitones
 - Icons to the keyboard's right:
   - "!"
 Indicates that the current step has an Accent and the gate cv will be 5v instead of 3v
   - A note-with-arrow icon indicates a step that has Slide active
   - A wiggly waveform icon shows that an active exponential pitch bend is occurring to reach the current step's pitch
+  - UP and DOWN arrows indicate if the current step is transposed up or down by one octave, respectively